sametz/chem-coding/guides/python_environment_setup.md

         Unless you know you want to use it, skip this— you can always install it later if you want.
    2. Open a command-line interface (CLI).
-      {TODO: check on windows if you need to use the anaconda cli}
+      - On macOS or Linux,
-      If you are not familiar with the CLI, note that a command prompt ending in "`$`" precedes the cursor where you start typing.
+      where a bash-like command line is standard, a command prompt ending in "`$`"
+      precedes the cursor where you start typing.
       Its exact text will be specific to your computer and where you opened the CLI from.